 App stores for mobile devices sport a variety of “life coach” offerings — software that promises to help you be your best self.
 The members of Blast Theory, working out of a Victorian ice house in the English seaside town of Brighton, created an artwork in the form of one such app.
 While this app starts by trying to get to know you, it soon veers off into what might be considered inappropriate behavior.
 Blast Theory’s fictional coach—a young woman named Karen, played in the app’s videos by the British actress Claire Cage—turns out to have serious boundary issues.
 First she’s asking you about your childhood and your outlook on life; next she’s telling you about her recent divorce and her new roommate, a guy named Dave whose room is right down the hall.
 Not long after that she’s urging you to to help rifle his belongings while he’s out.
 How will you respond?
 The answer says more about you than the standard personality quiz ever could.

-Blast Theory is a pioneering artist group creating interactive art that explores social and political questions while placing audience members at the centre of the work.
+Blast Theory — Nick Tandavanitj, Ju Row Farr and Matt Adams (photo by Andrew Testa for The New York Times) — is a pioneering artist group creating interactive art that explores social and political questions while placing audience members at the centre of the work.
 Since 1991 they have used interactive media to create new forms of art that engages audiences across the internet, in live performance, and through digital broadcasting.
 Drawing on popular culture, technology, and games, their work often blurs the boundaries between the real and the fictional.

 “But then things get a little weird.